 Caffè Peru – Vino e Cucina

-Caffè Peru is hidden away in a backstreet behind Campo de’ Fiori and is the perfect place to escape for some lunch or a just or a glass of wine.
-It’s eclectic style and friendly staff might make you keep coming back for more – everyone needs to establish a “local” while on vacation!
-Sit or grab something to go, it’s all very causal and we can guarantee the food is excellent.
+Caffè Peru is hidden away in a backstreet behind Campo de’ Fiori and is the perfect place to escape for some lunch or a glass of wine.
+It’s eclectic style and friendly staff might make you keep coming back for more.

 I Want More Italy!